scm-spain/ms-fc--backend-test/README.md

 # Technical test for fotocasa backend developers

-(On how to deliver this test, check [DELIVERABLE.md](DELIVERABLE.md))
+(For how to deliver this test, check [DELIVERABLE.md](DELIVERABLE.md))

-This service handles a list of tweets, each of 140 characters or less.
+This public service handles a list of tweets, each of 140 characters or less.
 The service can be described with the following user stories and acceptance criteria:

 * As a User, I want to publish a Tweet.